lazar-milic-upm/news-manager-project/README.md

 # NewsManagerProject

+This is a news manager project for the course EIT HCID - Programming of user interfaces.

+## Authors

+BASIRIJAHROMI PARDIS
+DE DONATIS GAIA
+MILIC LAZAR

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.